 The IMO Class 12 syllabus is split into four sections, with section 2 having significant attention.
-The second section of mathematical reasoning focuses on critical thinking and reasoning.
-Mathematical reasoning is concerned with finding and comprehending the mathematical elements present in our surroundings.
+The second section of Mathematical reasoning focuses on critical thinking and reasoning.
+Mathematical reasoning is concerned with finding and comprehending the Mathematical elements present in our surroundings.
 Students can thoroughly learn the concepts related to various topics by preparing for the Maths Olympiad.
 Each topic in the IMO Syllabus Class 12 is designed to help students prepare for higher-level competitive exams.

 IMO Class 12 Syllabus

 The IMO Syllabus for grades 5 to 12 is designed to evaluate students’ Verbal and Nonverbal reasoning abilities.
-After grade 6, the IMO Syllabus for mathematical reasoning develops considerably by including some complex topics at each level.
-The IMO Syllabus for classes 5 to 12 includes topics such as measurement, ratio, linear equation, proportions, quadratic equations, statistics, probability, a deeper understanding of numbers, and practical geometry and algebra.
+After grade 6, the IMO Syllabus for Mathematical reasoning develops considerably by including some complex topics at each level.
+The IMO Syllabus for classes 5 to 12 includes topics such as measurement, ratio, linear equations, proportions, quadratic equations, statistics, probability, a deeper understanding of numbers, and practical geometry and algebra.
 The IMO Class 12 Syllabus is divided into four sections.

-- Logical Reasoning section – The section is meant to help students improve their learning abilities, and feel comfortable approaching nonverbal and verbal reasoning on several topics.
+- Logical Reasoning section – The section is meant to help students improve their learning abilities and feel comfortable approaching nonverbal and verbal reasoning on several topics.

 - Mathematical Reasoning section – Students must learn several methods for strengthening mathematical reasoning by resolving various kinds of mathematical problems.

 - Everyday Mathematics – The 3rd section focuses on aiding students to improve their problem-solving skills concerning various mathematical concepts.